 Interested in a private company training?
 Request it here.

+In this module you will learn about the MVC pattern and why this pattern fits so well in the world of websites and web applicatons.
 Once you understand MVC, you need to learn how it is implemented in ASP.NET Core.
 This module explores the most important components of the framework and how they work together.

 On the web the URL decides what the server will do.
 In ASP.NET Core, this is configured in the End-point Routing Middleware.
 A solid understanding of this middleware will allow you to build complex, feature-rich applications with ASP.NET Core.